 Candace: I just discovered why cows and frogs don't date.

-Season one of My Little Pony: Friendship Is Magic has featured a manticore (in episode 2), a griffin (in episode 5), and a cockatrice (in episode 17).
+Season 1 of My Little Pony: Friendship Is Magic has featured a manticore (in episode 2), a griffin (in episode 5), and a cockatrice (in episode 17).
 Discord, the villain of the season 2 premiere "The Return of Harmony", is a vaguely dragon-like creature called a "Draconequus" with the head of a pony and a mish-mash of other animal parts, including a pair of mismatched antlers, a lion's paw, an eagle's talon, and a snake's tail.
+Season 3 has "fruit bats" which are, here, portrayed as literally hybrids of bats and fruit (which eat fruit in turn).
+Season 4 brings them back in a Darker and Edgier form as "vampire fruit bats".
+In the same episode, Fluttershy accidentally becomes a "vampire batpony", gaining certain bat-like physical traits and an overwhelming hunger for apples.

 Any discussion with Mix and Match critters must start with the platypus, the weirdest thing that ever lived.
 An animal originally considered so bizarre that it was dismissed as a hoax.
 It seems fairly benign today, but imagine someone in 1798 receiving pelts of a creature that looked like equal parts duck, beaver and otter◊ that also laid eggs.
 And that was before the male was discovered to be venomous.